 Another common football bet is the Over/Under goals prediction.
 Here you are betting on a specific number of goals to be scored either by one team or by both teams in the game.
-An example would be Over/Under 2.5 goals, if you bet on over 2.5 goals then there would need to be 3 goals in the game for you to win, if you bet under this would require 2 goals or less for a return.
+An example would be Over/Under 2.5 goals; if you bet on over 2.5 goals then there would need to be 3 goals in the game for you to win, if you bet under this would require 2 goals or less for a return.
 This type of bet is generally good value especially if you shop around.
-Handicaps are often applied to this type of betting too, see handicap betting in coupons and in our betting guide section.
+Handicaps are often applied to this type of betting too.

-Goal time bets are fairly self-explanatory, you predict the time at which the first of next goal will be scores, for example between the 61st and 70th minute.
-Goal method is another line available to bet on, simply predict how you think the first, or next, goal may be scored, shot, header, penalty, etc.
+Goal time bets are fairly self-explanatory, you predict the time at which the first or next goal will be scored, for example between the 61st and 70th minute.
+Goal method is another line available to bet on, simply predict how you think the first or next goal may be scored – shot, header, penalty, etc.

 Cards, Corners, Offsides and Substitutes

-Not so common even ten years ago cards and corners betting represents a significant proportion of the football betting markets particularly in play.
-With most bookies you can bet on number of cards/corners, time of the first or next card/corner, colour of first/next card, next team get a card/corner, etc. You can also bet on race to a certain number of cards/corners.
+Not so common until around 2015ish, cards and corners betting now represents a significant proportion of the football betting markets particularly in play.
+With most bookies you can bet on number of cards/corners, time of the first or next card/corner, colour of first/next card, next team to get a card/corner, etc.

 Betting on offsides and the number of or next substitute is less common and not offered by all bookies.
 A good type of in play bet odds on this type of bet will vary massively so we suggest you check out a few bookies before making this bet.